Quick Answer:

 Best Proteins for Beginner Meal Prep

 Some proteins are easier for meal prep than others.
-Beginners should choose proteins that are easy to cook, affordable, and flexible.
+Beginners should choose proteins that are easy to cook, within budget (most options cost $2-8/lb), and flexible across different bowl combinations.

 For a full protein guide, visit: